Show 262: Listening Guide

 By Robert Schumann

 I find this piece to be very dark – almost cold and evil at times.
 I know Schumann had many psychological issues, and this piece really reflects that – he switches from his angry, passionate side to his cold, austere side many times throughout the movements – sometime in the middle of the measure!
-It almost reminds me of the Queen of Hearts 8292384072_518dd668b6_cfrom Alice in Wonderland: one second she is ordering peoples’ heads to be cut off, and the next she is haughty, and then she is weak and vulnerable.
+It almost reminds me of the Queen of Hearts from Alice in Wonderland: one second she is ordering peoples’ heads to be cut off, and the next she is haughty, and then she is weak and vulnerable.
 Schumann’s mood changes make shivers run down your spine.

 Learning this piece has been a deeply emotional journey for me.
 I originally played the piece in a mushy, gushy romantic way – that is, until I played it for Professor William Van der Sloot at Morningside Music Bridge last summer.
 He told me to play the piece while cowering in the corner, as if I were in total darkness and hadn’t seen any light in twenty years!
 I’d never felt as frighteningly powerless while playing a piece of music before.
 Now, I always imagine I’m in a dark little hole when I play Schumann.
 The irony is that it takes a lot of power to convey the powerlessness and pain of the piece.